 Ever been injured in a yoga class?
 Chances are, we’ve all felt a twinge in one class or another.
 So, who’s at fault?
 The teacher?
 The student?
 Or are occasional tweaks simply part of being active and exploring our limits?
-Since William Broad began … Continue reading Yoga injuries: who’s at fault?
+Since William Broad began writing about yoga injuries in the New York Times and on Facebook, most fingers have been…… Continue reading Yoga injuries: who’s at fault?

 In yoga, it’s an advantage to have stretchy, elastic muscles.
 Touching the toes is not enough; yogis strive to clasp behind ankles, with forearms hugging calves and forehead pressed low on shins.
 But is such flexibility good for anything else?
-In the New York Times’s Phys Ed column, Gretchen Reynolds wrote an intriguing article, “How Necessary Is Stretching?” on November 25, 2009.
-She questions the common belief that stretching and maximal flexibility enhance physical fitness.
-In one study of distance runners, the least flexible (based on a standard sit-and-reach test) athletes showed the most economical running strides and the fastest … Continue reading Is stretching overrated?
+In the New York Times’s Phys Ed column, Gretchen Reynolds wrote an intriguing article, “How…… Continue reading Is stretching overrated?